 And may the loud resounding trump of fame,

 Proclaime great Tomkins for a man of men.

 Let this survive this house and last when all

 Poppies Bloom in Weobley.
 The displays have been created by societies, clubs, the two schools and many individuals, who have been beavering away over the last six months to make thousands of poppies from card, felt, paper and plastic, knitted and crocheted.
 They also painted pictures, made cushions, cards, brooches and wreaths.

-The shop owners and businesses have generously given their windows for adoption of the displays, and other installations can be seen in the Rose Garden and in the bus shelter until the 12th of November.
-Do come along and take time to reflect on the men, women and animals, who gave us our freedom.
+Weobley shop owners and businesses generously gave their windows for adoption of the displays and other installations.
+They were on view until the 12th of November 2018.
+Residents and visitors alike came to reflect on the men, women and animals who gave us our freedom.

 If you would like to receive an email alert when news items are published on the website, please register here.